-If you'd like to see below the water's surface you might enjoy visiting.
+If you're ready to see what's down below you might want to check out.
 Right along the coast in about three to 15 feet of water is where you'll find the best snorkeling here.
 It consists of rocks and coral filled with tiny, vibrantly colored fish swimming about.
-This snorkeling site is located in St. Martin.
+This snorkeling site is situated in St. Martin.

-is another option.
+is another snorkeling spot you might enjoy.
 If you want a guarantee that you'll see sea turtles during your snorkeling excursion, this site is your best bet, and it is also one of the area's little known destinations.
 In the shallow areas, you'll see brain coral, pillar coral, and soft corals which tropical fish make their home.
 The turtles stay in the rocky out areas, and are good at hiding so you'll have to pay close attention to spot one.

 A third place to consider is.
 Surrounding an undeveloped island are numerous marine habitats to be explored.
 Hard corals are covered in soft corals, fish hide in boulders and seagrass, and because so much of it is shallow, snorkelers will have a ball here.
 Fish you may encounter include scorpionfish, parrotfish, and trumpetfish.

-A fourth place where you can go snorkeling is Ilet Pinel.
+A fourth place to go snorkeling is Ilet Pinel.
 Inside the lagoon is a calm area to swim around or some casual snorkeling, but it is the reef that protects the lagoon that is the main attraction.
 Arching around the beach, visitors will be treated to a system of several varieties of coral that descends in a wall about 30 feet deep, plus schools of colorful fish.
-If you're interested, you'll find this site located in St. Martin.
+If you're interested, this site is located in St. Martin.

 is a fifth site to consider.
 After swimming through two arches and into a hole, you'll find a healthy reef system filled with tropical fish, hawksbill turtles, various corals, and more.
 The reef goes about 25 feet deep and is known as perhaps the richest natural reef that is accessible from the shore.